jolbol1/hero_quotes/README.md

-# Movie Quotes
+# Hero Widsom
-> A JavaScript terminal program that will show the user a random quote from a random movie.
+> A JavaScript terminal program that will show the user a random quote from a random hero.
-> I have selected the quotes and movies.
+> I have selected the quotes and hero's.

 ## Usage
 Run this project with node